Skip to main content

 Dr. Jackson has been funded to conduct studies on culture and health, culture and end-of-life issues, and HIV/AIDS and older African Americans.
 She has more than 15 peer-reviewed publications and has conducted numerous presentations on culture and end-of-life care.

-Jeffrey Johnston DDS, MS, Delta Dental Related seminars and products
+Jeffery Johnston DDS, MS, Delta Dental Related Seminars and Products

-Johnston earned his Doctor of Dental Surgery degree and his Master of Periodontology and Oral Medicine degree from the University of Michigan.
+Dr. Jeffery Johnston earned a Doctorate in Dental Surgery 1982 and Master’s Degree 1986 in Periodontology from the University of Michigan.

 Shivam Joshi MD, NYU Health Grossman's Profile